deptofdefense/solo/CONTRIBUTING.md

 ### Running the development environment

 #### Setting up Local HTTP/S environments
-  1. Navigate to solo/deploy/compose and run configure-local-environment.sh.
+  1. Navigate to solo/deploy/compose and run configure-local-environment.sh
       - `sh configure-local-environment.sh`
   2. Tell Chrome to allow self-signed certificates on localhost
       - Navigate to `chrome://flags/#allow-insecure-localhost` and enable that setting
   3. Follow the directions given to you in the configure-local-environment.sh for building solo locally after configuration.

+#### Setting up Local Proprietary Compression
+  1. Navigate to solo/compression-service/EXML-converter-service and run pull-proprietary-code.sh (requires AWS authentication and region to be set)
+      - `sh pull-proprietary-code.sh.sh`
+  2. move up one directory
+      - ` cd ..`
+  3. Build and run the container and set the hostname of the container license ex:
+      - `HOST_NAME=Garretts-MacBook-Pro.local docker-compose up --build`

 ##### Possible Error(s) and Troubleshooting recommendation(s)
 1. Error with worker when running.
 Fix is to `docker-compose down -v` - this will delete the persistent volume, `docker volume prune` - delete the actual volume, and `docker-compose -f docker-compose.yml up --build`